County Fire: July

 By the morning of July 1, the County Fire was burning out of control and had grown to 16500 acre, crossing the Yolo County and Napa County line, burning west of Woodland in a rural area near Lake Berryessa.
 Evacuation advisories were put in place for areas south of County Road 81 and west of County Road 85, as well as areas of Solano County, and additional mandatory evacuations were put in place.
 By the afternoon, the County Fire was 22000 acre, at 0% containment.
 The evacuation center at the grange in Guinda was closed and a new evacuation center was open in Esparto.
 Additional evacuations were put in place for the areas around the Monticello Dam.

 By the evening of July 1, the County Fire was at 32,500 acre, 2% containment, and threatened 116 structures.
 By the morning of July 2, the fire had grown to 44,500 acres.
 CAL FIRE stated that extreme fire behavior was still being observed.
 The fire continued expanding throughout the day.
 By the morning of July 3, the fire had burned an additional 10,000 acres, reaching 70,000 acres.
 Containment stayed at five percent, though firefighters continued setting up containment lines.
 On the Fourth of July, the fire had grown to threaten 1,500 structures and was 27 percent contained.
 Firefighters focused on building containment lines, with inaccessible terrain causing accessibility challenges for fire crews.
 By the evening, mandatory evacuations along Highway 16 and County Road 53 to Highway 128 were lifted.

 During the evening of July 5, the County Fire was at 88,000 acres and 33 percent containment.
 Damage inspections started while the fire activity was minimal.
 All evacuation advisories were lifted on July 5, and mandatory evacuations moved to areas west of Highway 16.
 Initial findings report nine buildings destroyed, however, by July 7, 10 buildings were reported destroyed and two damaged.
 All evacuated areas were reopened by July 10.

 As of July 12, the fire has burned a total of 90288 acres and was 92 percent contained.
 In total, 20 buildings have been destroyed and three have been damaged.
 The fire was started by an improperly installed electric fence for livestock.
 The responsible party was cited under code 4421 for "burning of lands of another."
 The County Fire was declared contained on July 17, 2018.

-Impact
+Effects

 The County Fire burned in rural areas of Northern California, impacting primarily rural natural areas and areas with low populations.